learn-co-curriculum/flask-retrieving-data-from-apis-technical-lesson/README.md

 ### Task 2: Determine the Design

+Review API docs and familiarize yourself with how the data is structured.
+Focus on what data you need to determine what endpoints you’ll need.

+We’ll use: "https://openlibrary.org/search.json" with query parameters for title, fields, and limit.

 ### Task 3: Develop, Test, and Refine the Code

 #### Step 1: Create a Feature Branch